int128/kubelogin/README.md

 Kubelogin supports the following options:

 ```
-% kubelogin get-token -h
+% kubectl oidc-login get-token -h
 Run as a kubectl credential plugin

 Usage:
   kubelogin get-token [flags]

 Flags:
+      --oidc-issuer-url string         Issuer URL of the provider (mandatory)
+      --oidc-client-id string          Client ID of the provider (mandatory)
+      --oidc-client-secret string      Client secret of the provider
+      --oidc-extra-scope strings       Scopes to request to the provider
       --listen-port ints               Port to bind to the local server.
 If multiple ports are given, it will try the ports in order (default [8000,18000])
       --skip-open-browser              If true, it does not open the browser on authentication
       --username string                If set, perform the resource owner password credentials grant
       --password string                If set, use the password instead of asking it
-      --oidc-issuer-url string         Issuer URL of the provider (mandatory)
-      --oidc-client-id string          Client ID of the provider (mandatory)
-      --oidc-client-secret string      Client secret of the provider
-      --oidc-extra-scope strings       Scopes to request to the provider
       --certificate-authority string   Path to a cert file for the certificate authority
       --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
       --token-cache-dir string         Path to a directory for caching tokens (default "~/.kube/cache/oidc-login")